1978 Somali coup attempt: Coup

 The coup was launched on 9 April 1978.
 The bulk of the fighting concluded within the day.

-Gunfire broke out at the village of Afgoy, south of the capital Mogadishu, and small-arms fire and explosions were heard on the outskirts of the capital.
+Gunfire broke out at the village of Afgooye, south of the capital Mogadishu, and small-arms fire and explosions were heard on the outskirts of the capital.
 The coup was originally planned to start in Hargeisa, but Barre likely knew of the attempt in advance and was able to disrupt the coup before it launched, as well as position forces loyal to himself in the capital.

 The CIA estimated that the coup involved around 24 officers, 2,000 soldiers, and 65 tanks.

 Aftermath

 Following the failed coup, 17 alleged ringleaders, including Osman, were summarily executed by firing squad.
 Barre used the coup as justification to purge members of the clans involved in the coup from government and military positions.

 One of the plotters, Lieutenant Colonel Abdullahi Yusuf Ahmed, escaped to Ethiopia and founded an anti-Siad Barre organization initially called the Somali Salvation Front (SSF; later the Somali Salvation Democratic Front, SSDF), initiating the Somali Rebellion and eventually the Somali Civil War.